How to log in with kubectl exec when multiple containers are running in a Kubernetes Pod

 $ kubectl exec -it example-web-59fccdb6d4-slrkv bash root@example-web-59fccdb6d4-slrkv:/#

-Then you can log in.
+Then you should be able to log in.

 apiVersion: apps/v1 kind: Deployment metadata: name: example-web namespace: default spec: selector: matchLabels: app: example-web replicas: 1 template: metadata: labels: app: example-web spec: containers: - name: nginx image: nginx:latest imagePullPolicy: Always ports: - containerPort: 80 - name: php-fpm image: php:7.4-fpm imagePullPolicy: Always ports: - containerPort: 9000